MaxAndreasLundin/dice_roller/README.md

 This project is a digital dice roller for the Chronicles of Darkness tabletop role-playing game system.
 It provides an intuitive interface for rolling dice and calculating successes based on the game's rules, including features like "Again" rolls and Rote quality.

+## Disclaimer

+This is a fan-made tool for use with Chronicles of Darkness tabletop roleplaying games.
+It is not affiliated with, endorsed, sponsored, or specifically approved by Paradox Interactive AB or White Wolf Publishing.
+Chronicles of Darkness and White Wolf are trademarks and/or registered trademarks of Paradox Interactive AB.

 ## Features

 - Roll any number of 10-sided dice